WICG/bundle-preloading/subresource-loading.md

 <!-- TODO: the following two paragraphs are quite confusing; clarify them -->

 The format here uses a manifest which identifies the resource bundle URL and an association between *paths* inside the resource bundle and *chunk IDs* which identify pieces of the resource bundle.
-A fetch to a path inside the scope of the bundle is served by the bundle (modulo "optionality", see below).
+A fetch to a path inside the scope of the bundle is served by the bundle (modulo ["optionality"](https://github.com/littledan/resource-bundles/blob/main/subresource-loading.md#optionality-and-url-integrity)).

 When the document fetches a path which has chunk IDs associated with it, if those chunk IDs are not in cache for this bundle, then a GET request is made to the server, indicating all needed chunk IDs in a new header.
 The response is expected to be a resource bundle, with one response for each chunk ID, associating each of those chunk IDs with *another* resource bundle with the associated subset of resources.